we-are-togaether/dbt-dimensional-modelling/docs/part09-next-steps.md

 In this part, we will wrap things up and provide you with some learning resources to further your knowledge on dbt and dimensional modelling.

+### Improvements

+- Include unknown member records in the dimension tables.
+- Include a join from fact to dimension tables, instead of creating the surrogate keys in the fact table itself.
+  - Change the surrogate key in the fact table to the unknown member record in the corresponding dimension table if no matching record is found.

 ### Additional challenges

 - The CEO of Adventureworks has a change request: he now also want to be able to slice the data by 'sales reason' and 'sales reason category'.